top of page

 Even if it's incomprehensible to outsiders who are looking to "place" you, for their narrow understanding, or to validate their narrow ego and story.

 Your narrative creations will validate you - they should validate and accept you - even when external observers seem incapable.
 Accept your best self and give it language.
 Take the steps as that person.
-Persist, and ready yourself to receive, to have, and to be who you are.
+Persist, and ready yourself to receive, and to be who you are.

 -Billy